sgupta229/Baby-Names/README.md

 I used three different data sets.
 I used the URL with the text files (https://www2.cs.duke.edu/courses/compsci307/spring19/assign/01_data/data/), I downloaded the text files and used the data set on my local file system, and I made a test data set with a few names and values to test.
+The test data set has a lot less names to see if my methods output the correct things and do the right thing.

 How to change the data set used in the code:

 I have one class called BabyNames.
 I have a constructor that takes in two arguments.
 The first argument is either the full pathname to the folder with the .txt files (a string) or the URL with the .txt files (also a string).
 The second argument is a boolean that represents whether or not the dataset is a url or not. "true" means it IS a url and "false" means it is not.

 Known Bugs: